robinjmurphy/opensearch-workshop/exercises/3-text-analysis.md

 }
 ```

 In the example above we're breaking the string `Queer Eye` down into all of its possible 2-3 character substrings.
-If we were to use this custom analyzer in our index we would now return `Queer Eye` as a match on any query strings containing the letters `Qu`, `ue`, `eer` etc.
+If we were to use this custom analyzer in our index we would now return `Queer Eye` as a match on any query containing the letters `Qu`, `ue`, `eer` etc.

-For partial search or autocomplete functionality, a variant of this called an "edge ngram" can be helpful in reducing some of the false positives from the clusters of letters in the middle of the words.
-With this analyzer, only matching _prefixes_ are considered:
+A variant of this that works well for "search as you type"/autocomplete use cases is an "edge ngram" tokenizer, which can be helpful in reducing false positives from pairs of common letters in the middle of the words.
+With this analyzer, only matching _prefixes_ are considered (i.e. `Que` but not `er`) :

 ```
 POST _analyze